 Install Python 3.8 on Debian 10 Buster

-First, installing the packages necessary to build Python source:
+First, install the packages necessary to build Python source:

 Next, download the latest release’s source code from the Python download page: